Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Proofs of Theorems and Additional Details

 are independent.
 Finally, we have that

-Note that $P^\star_N$ is a Borel-measurable Gaussian random variable on $C(\mathcal{D})$.
+Note that $P^\star_N$ is a Gaussian measure supported on $C(\mathcal{D})$.
 We now show our claim~\eqref{eq:claimtoprove1}.
 Note that

 where the last term (denoted by $R_{j,N}$ as a shorthand) is of zero-mean under $P_N^\star$.
-Thus any affine estimator $\phi$ can be written as
+Thus any affine estimator $\phi$ can be written as (recall Definition~\ref{def:affinepredictor_revision})

-Let $\{\tilde e_k\}_{k=1}^{\infty}$ be the Gram-Schmidt orthonormalization of $\{T(e_k)\}_{k=1}^\infty$\ssw{Is this the finite-dimensional space or the infinite dimensional one??}.
-In the process of orthonormalizing $\{T(e_k)\}_{k=1}^\infty$, for any $n$ such that the function $T(e_n)$ is already included in the span of $\{T(e_k)\}_{k=1}^{n-1}$, we define $\tilde e_n$ as the zero function.
-Note that the functions $\{\tilde e_k\}_{k=1}^{\infty}$ do not necessarily constitute a basis of $L_2(\mathcal{D})$.
+where w.l.o.g. $\alpha_0=0$. \review{Let $\{\tilde e_k\}_{k=1}^{\infty}$ = $\{ e_k\}_{k=1}^{\infty}$.
+(In the proof of Theorem~\ref{thm:swapinverse} we modify $\{\tilde e_k\}_{k=1}^{\infty}$ to be the Gram-Schmidt orthonormalization of $\{T(e_k)\}_{k=1}^\infty$\ssw{Is this the finite-dimensional space or the infinite dimensional one??}.
+See discussion in Appendix~\ref{sec:regressionproof_revision})}.
 We have \ssw{In the fifth line, I propose a different notation for the restriction.
 In the seventh line, 'zero-meanness' is informal.
 In the sixth line, we have a problem: $T(e_n)$ might not be orthogonal if $T$ is not diagonal?? } The penultimate equality is because that